booboy/100-days-of-code/r1-log.md

 the speed of the recursive function.
 Also a basic bubblesort program in python that I found from another tutorial.
 This is very basic stuff but I want to make sure I know as much foundational knowledge as I can.

+### R1D11
+Made a class that I will be able to use in my xonsh shell for interacting with json data.
+I will make one for xml data too